Let’s dive in

 - user data file

-A user data file is a file where only the user datas are assigned.
+A user data file is a file where only user datas are set.

 A user file is a file where there are only user datas in it, users can set values, called user values – that is variable’s values that have been set by an operator.